by 4Q Basket Case

 Tailgating COVID Warning

 The University has made no announcements about tailgating for the 2022 season.
 I’d expect that, barring yet another COVID wave, it’s over as far as they’re concerned.
 But that’s my own speculation, and the University hasn’t yet put out anything official until mid-summer.

 What follows below is the way it was for the 2019 season – the last one pre-COVID.

 If you’re planning to tailgate, CHECK WITH THE UNIVERSITY

 Depending on your version of tailgating, it ranges from really easy to really complicated.

 The primary tailgating venue is the main quad in the center of campus.
 There’s a lot of structure around that, though.
 All of the good space, and most of the marginal space, is reserved for the entire season via payment to the University.

-You can do that direct from the University, or through a few University-approved tailgate providers.
+You can do that direct from the University, or through the University-approved tailgate provider.

 Cost varies with complexity of setup.
 It can be as simple as a tent and some chairs, all the way up to multiple tents, televisions, seating, tables, catering, bar staff, etc., etc.

-As far as food and drink, if it’s legal, you can bring it on the quad.
+As far as food and drink, if it’s legal in the state of Alabama, you can bring it on the Quad.
 They also allow open barbecue setups, though I’ve always wondered about the safety issues of a zillion kids, all on sugar buzzes, riding Razers through there.